 - Around 1 in 3 people will develop shingles during their lifetime

 - Shingles is a painful infection of the nerve supplying an area of skin and is accompanied by a localized skin rash

 Varicella-zoster (shingles) virus belongs to a group of viruses called herpesviruses.

-The inactive virus may not cause problems for years, if ever.
-Shingles cannot develop as a secondary eruption if an earlier exposure to chickenpox has not occurred.
-Shingles is most common in people over the age of 50, about half of all cases occur in men and woman age 60 years and older.
-The risk of disease increases as a person gets older but the virus may reappear in people of all ages who have previously had chickenpox.4
+Shingles is most common in people over the age of 50; about half of all cases occur in men and woman aged 60 or over.
+However, the virus may reappear in people of all ages who have previously had chickenpox.

-Most adults with the dormant virus never experience an outbreak of shingles, which is contingent upon something (as yet unknown) reactivating the virus.
+Most adults with the dormant virus never experience an outbreak of shingles.

-- Cancer treatments - chemotherapy and radiation therapy can lower resistance to disease
+- Cancer treatments - chemotherapy and radiation therapy lower resistance to disease

 - Stress or trauma - psychological and emotional stressors

 - Medications - immunosuppressive drugs; after a transplant, a high percentage of patients develop shingles